 |Applicant Competition||Very Low|

-Can I get into UO?
-The school has a 83% acceptance rate.
-Last year, 16,824 out of 20,317 applicants were admitted making University of Oregon an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
-Academically, it has difficult requirements for admission test scores, generally admitting students who score in the top 34 percent.
+How hard is it to get into UO and can I get accepted?
+The school has a 82% acceptance rate ranking it #12 in Oregon for lowest rate of acceptance.
+Last year, 22,256 out of 27,209 applicants were admitted making University of Oregon an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
+Academically, it has difficult requirements for admission test scores, generally admitting students who score in the top 39 percent.
 University of Oregon typically accepts and attracts "B+" average high school students.
-Only 23% of those admitted chose to enroll in the school.
+Only 20% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|